avo-hq/docs/src/1.0/authorization.md

 ### update?

 `update?` to `false` will prevent the user from updating a resource.
+You will also have access to the `record` variable with the form values pre-filled.

 ### destroy?